jzuern/sph-fluidsim-fortran/README.md

 Fortran 2D fluid simulation, based on Smoothed-Particle-Hydrodynamics (SPH) with an  implementation of a Linked Cells Algorithm.

 # Possible FORTRAN90 features to be used in code:
-- usage of pointer instead of allocatable
 - test whether fast running indices are set in an intelligent way

 # Possible features to be added
 - calculate potential + energy of motion

 # 3D debugging
-- reenable parallelization
+- redo parallelization
-- find out which of the 26 entries in ndx,ndy,ndz are needed
-- debugging when linkedlists on
 - put functions and subroutines into correct modules
+- reenable live gnuplotting

 ## DEPENDENCIES